moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

 >The challenge is how to organize your code, so it remains simple and allows for painless future changes.

-To solve it there are three things to take care of: styling, data, and business logic.
+There are three things to take care of along the way: styling, data, and business logic.

 ## The Solution
 It aims for _flexibility_ and _maintainability_.
 Making future changes should be straightforward as that is the real pain point here — prepare the code for [hidden information causing new uses cases](/the-emerging-ship#incomplete-requirements) to pop in.